This journey is in zone 1 and you’ll have to use the Hammersmith & City and Bakerloo lines, changing trains at Baker Street

 Alternative routes include Farringdon to Great Portland Street, Farringdon to Baker Street and Farringdon to Oxford Circus

-The journey from Regent's Park to Farringdon is in fare zone 1 and you’ll have to use the Bakerloo and Metropolitan tube lines, changing trains at Baker Street
+This journey is in zone 1 and you’ll have to use the Bakerloo and Metropolitan lines, changing trains at Baker Street

 - From Regent’s Park take the Bakerloo Line